 I have a story about a little black box.
 It’s both my most cherished possession, and the most durable thing that I own.
 There will always be a spot in my heart for it, and I will probably cry if it breaks.
 If you’re looking for some nostalgic fun from a decade ago, keep reading.
 Let’s go back:

-The most redeeming quality of the Gamecube is that while I have all these great memories of playing it with my siblings, throwing controllers across the room when we lost by a hair, and dropping it every time it was carried around, it never broke.
-Neither did the controllers, or the AV cable, or the power cord, or the game disks.
-The days of the red ring of death were in the future and we enjoyed gaming whenever and however long we wanted, given that all our homework was done and dinner eaten.
+The most redeeming quality of the Gamecube is that, aside from all these great memories of playing it with my siblings, from throwing controllers across the room when we lost by a hair, to dropping it every time it was carried around, it never broke.
+Neither did the controllers, the AV cable, the power cord, nor the game disks.
+The days of the red ring of death were yet to come, and we enjoyed gaming whenever and however long we wanted, given that all our homework was done and dinner was eaten.
 If you look at some of the more used games I own, you can’t even see any shiny bit anymore but they’re still usable!
-The only defect in my console to this date is that a couple years ago the eject button for the disk got stuck and you have to keep pressing it until it unsticks, which usually doesn’t take more than 10 seconds.
-I swear that box is nearly indestructible, so if you’re looking for a good buy that will last you a long time, grab one of these right when they come in used to your favourite gaming store.
+The only defect in my console to this date is that a couple years ago, the eject button for the disk got stuck and you have to keep pressing it until it unsticks, which usually doesn’t take more than 10 seconds.
+I swear that box is nearly indestructible, so if you’re looking for a good buy that will last you a long time, grab one of these right when they come into your favourite used gaming store.

 Since we got that Gamecube so long ago, the collection of games that resulted from getting one or two every Christmas is extensive.
 I have some of the best and dumbest games ever created for this platform: some of my favourites include Super Smash Bros Melee, Metroid Prime, Mario Kart Double Dash, and multiple Legend of Zelda games.
 The games might be harder to find since they were made so long ago, but the big titles are definitely worthwhile to get.